 What if I already speak German?
 Fantastisch!
 You will take an entrance exam at the language school to determine your level and begin there.
-You’ll still have the opportunity to study German for your first six months.
+You’ll still have the opportunity to study German for your first year.

 Will I eat, sleep and breathe German?
 Initially, much of your focus will be learning German.
-With three hours a day of class, homework and practicing around town, you’ll get a lot of German time in!
+With three-four hours of class each day, homework and practicing around town, you’ll get a lot of German time in!

-During the last 5 months of your time in Berlin, you won’t have class, but we hope that you will still be applying and improving your language skills.
+During your second year in Berlin, you won’t have class, but we hope that you will still be applying and improving your language skills.

 Where will I live?
-We’ll do our best to find you an affordable apartment near where you’ll serve and go to school.
+We’ll do our best to help you find you an affordable apartment near where you’ll serve and go to school.

 Who will I live with?
-Most participants live with roommates —sometimes those roommates are German, sometimes they are from other countries, sometimes they are fellow Lab participants.
+Most participants live with roommates —sometimes those roommates are German, sometimes they are from other countries.

 How big is the program?
 It depends.
 The program size has varied from four to seven, but we don’t have a minimum or maximum number.